Kannur district: Culture

 Kerala Folklore Academy, an autonomous centre for cultural affairs constituted by the Government of Kerala situated in Chirakkal, Kannur to promote and project the traditional art forms of Kerala.
 The academy awards prizes and to notable artistes and experts in the field of folklore.
 The fellowships comprise ₹15000 each and citation.
 The folklore awards and book award carries ₹7500 and citation.
 The Gurupooja and Yuvaprathibha award winners will get ₹5000 each and citation.

 Theyyam

-Theyyam is a popular ritual form of dance worship in North Malabar region of Kerala.
+Theyyam is a popular ritual form of dance worship inKannur-Kasaragod region of Kerala.
 Theyyam consisted of several thousand-year-old traditions, rituals, and customs.
-The performers of Theyyam belong to the lower caste community in ancient caste structure formed by Namboothiri brahmins in Kerala, and have an important position in Theyyam.
+The performers of Theyyam belong to the lower caste community in ancient caste structure formed by Namboothiri Brahmins in Kerala, and have an important position in Theyyam.
 It is performed mainly by males, except the Devakoothu theyyam.
 The Devakoothu is the only Theyyam ritual performed by women.
 It is performed only on the Thekkumbad Kulom temple.

 There are 456 types of Theyyam, including Vettakkorumakan, Vishnumoorthy Theyyam, Muchilot Bhagavathi and Sree Muthappan.

 A Theyyam museum is planned to be built at Chanthappura in Kalliasseri of Kannur district in 2019.